Ktot0/Statistics/README.md

 * Research

+1. Search on the web about possible derivation of the Normal Distribution.
+2. Search on the web about method to generate normal variate (eg Marsaglia method, etc.)

+* Application

-1. Consider X (radius), Y (angle) uniform r.vs. and use them to determine points on a plane as image.
-Determine the empirical distribution of the Cartesian coordinates (Application).
-Search on the web about this problem.
+1. Consider R (radius), A(angle) uniform rv's and use them as random polar coordinates on a plane.
+Determine the empirical distribution of the corresponding Cartesian coordinates (X,Y).

-2. Search for the methods to generate a NORMAL r.v.
-X, and simulate (Application) the following distribution: X, $X^2$ , $X/Y^2$, $X^2/Y^2$, $X/Y$.
+2. Search for the methods to generate Normal rv's X from uniform rv's, and simulate the following distribution: X, X², X/Y², X²/Y², X/Y .

+* Research on App

+1. Find in the web what are the distributions that you just simulated.